ONSdigital/application-profile/csvw.md

 },
 ```

 This section will look at the period type column.
 This entry should include a `title`, and `data type`.
-The title provies the human readable name of the column.
+The title provdies the human readable name of the column.
 The name provides the machine readable name of the column.
 This should be in `snake_case`.
 The data type provides the detail of what data type is being represented in the column.
 The suppress output uses the information you have provided.

 ```JSON
 {